arshianrz/Go/README.md

 # Go Book

-Solved problems and the answer of unsolved problems of "An Introduction to programming in Go" book chapter by chapter.
+Contains every example of solved problems of "An Introduction to programming in Go" book chapter by chapter.
+Since i'm a beginner in Golang right now , This repository has just some training aspect to me.